simonis/GraalJsTest/README.md

 ```

 ##### Misc

+If the `-Dcontexts=<n>` is greater then zero, the benchmark will be run in `<n>` different [`org.graalvm.polyglot.Context`](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Context.html)s, but still with the benchmarks from the same [`org.graalvm.polyglot.Source`](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Source.html) object.
+This can be used to verify that Truffle triggered compilations can be cached and re-used among different `Context`s as long as they share the same [`org.graalvm.polyglot.Engine`](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Engine.html).
+See "[code caching across multiple contexts](https://www.graalvm.org/latest/reference-manual/embed-languages/#code-caching-across-multiple-contexts)" for more details.

 In order to verify if Truffle uses the GraalVM compiler or if `-XX:+UseJVMCI` is indeed triggering the usage of the GraalVM compiler as HotSpot high-tier JIT compiler, the `-XX:+CITime` option comes in handy.
 At VM exit it displays compiler statistics which look as follows if running with `-XX:-UseJVMCI`:
 ```